nikolhm/npc/README.md

    - `/create_character <name> <image_url> <background>`: Create a new character.
    - `/delete_character <name>`: Delete a character.
+   - `/delete_all_characters`: Delete all characters for the server.
    - `/edit_character <name> [new_name] [image_url] [background]`: Edit a character's details.
    - `/allow_character <character_name> <user>`: Allow another user to use a character.
    - `/view_character <character_name>`: View a character's information.
    - `/speak_as <character_name> <message>`: Send a message as a character.
    - `/init`: Initialize or refresh character data from the backup channel.
    - `/load_characters_from_message <message_id>`: Load characters from a JSON message.
-   - `/export_characters`: Export character data to the backup channel.
+   - `/export_characters_manual`: Export character data to the backup channel.

 ## Configuration